HangfireIO/Hangfire.Documentation/configuration/using-sql-server.rst

 Configuring the Invisibility Timeout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Default SQL Server job storage implementation uses a regular table as a job queue.
-To be sure that a job will not be lost in case of unexpected process termination, it is being deleted only from a queue only upon a successful completion.
+To be sure that a job will not be lost in case of unexpected process termination, it is deleted only from a queue only upon a successful completion.

-To make it invisible from other workers, the ``UPDATE`` statement with ``OUTPUT`` clause is being used to fetch a queued job and update the ``FetchedAt`` value (that signals for other workers that it was fetched) in an atomic way.
+To make it invisible from other workers, the ``UPDATE`` statement with ``OUTPUT`` clause is used to fetch a queued job and update the ``FetchedAt`` value (that signals for other workers that it was fetched) in an atomic way.
 Other workers see the fetched timestamp and ignore a job.
 But to handle the process termination, they will ignore a job only during a specified amount of time (defaults to 30 minutes).

 Although this mechanism ensures that every job will be processed, sometimes it may cause either long retry latency or lead to multiple job execution.
 Consider the following scenario: